WHO Internship Programme

 The World Health Organization (WHO) as the leader in global public health issues is committed to building future leaders in public health.
 WHO's Internship Programme offers a wide range of opportunities for students to gain insight in the technical and administrative programmes of WHO.

-The duration of WHO internships is between six to 12 weeks.
-Exceptionally, internships may be extended up to a maximum of 24 weeks depending on the needs of the WHO technical unit and your availability.
+The duration of WHO internships is between six to twenty four weeks.
 WHO internships are not paid and all costs of travel and accommodation are the responsibility of the intern candidate.

 Who are we looking for?

-- You have completed three years of full-time studies (bachelor's level or equivalent) at a university or equivalent institution prior to commencing the assignment; or
+- you have completed three years of full-time studies at a university or equivalent institution prior to commencing (bachelor's level or equivalent) the assignment;

-- You are fluent in the working language of the office of assignment (English or French for WHO Headquarters)
+- you are fluent at least in one of the working language of the office of assignment; and

 How can I apply?